 Your one-on-one check-ins are essential.
 Here are a few tips for checking in during the pandemic (and any other extended crisis).

 When it comes to uncertainty, one step every staff member can take is to create a plan for who will take over key responsibilities if one or more of our team members is out.
-Use our tips and Backup Planning Tool to figure out the most important responsibilities that need to be covered, who could do them if the current owner is out, and what that person needs to do now to prepare.
+These tips can help you figure out the most important responsibilities that need to be covered, who could do them if the current owner is out, and what that person needs to do now to prepare.
 You can make huge progress in as little as 60 minutes.

 During moments of uncertainty, check-ins are an opportunity to meet your staff where they’re at so that they can feel seen and supported.
 Whatever the case may be for your staff, acknowledge what’s happening, hear how your people are doing, and inject purpose and agency by using this add-on in your next check-in agenda.